mpenet/auspex/README.md

 It also adds a few interesting features that CompletableFutures support out of the box, for instance per "step" executor configuration, cancellation.

-Futures realization by default run on Thread/currentThread but you can also specify a custom executor.
+Futures realization by default runs on Thread/currentThread but you can also specify a custom executor.

 You can also use a `qbits.auspex/future` as replacement of `clojure.core/future` via `(a/future (fn [] ::foo) executor)` it would